Malaysia · audience itinerary

 - Morning~150 minBatu Caveslandmark

-A significant Hindu shrine featuring a massive golden statue of Lord Murugan at its entrance.
-Climb the 272 steps to the main cave for stunning views and explore the various temples and natural formations.
+A series of caves and cave temples, Batu Caves is a significant Hindu shrine featuring a towering statue of Lord Murugan.
+Climb the 272 steps to reach the main cave and explore its impressive natural formations.

 - Dress respectfully, covering shoulders and knees.